version 4.118 and 119 (Windows May 2020)

 - Fixes maps “search” button

-- Defers to enterprise installs on same machine
+- Defers to corporate installs on same machine

 - Makes disable until morning wait until after sunrise

 - Fixes a file handle leak